 Ready?
 Let’s take a look.

-In addition to this, tracking the time of your projects has the following incredible benefits.
+In addition, tracking your projects’ time has the following incredible benefits.

-For example, if you notice that you tend to spend a lot of time on tasks that are not particularly productive, you might decide to re-evaluate your priorities and focus more of your time on high-priority items.
+For example, if you tend to spend a lot of time on tasks that are not particularly productive, you might decide to re-evaluate your priorities and focus more of your time on high-priority items.

 Recording your project time also allows you to track your progress and see how much time you are actually spending on each task, which can be helpful when estimating future projects.

 One of the benefits that comes with time tracking your projects is the added flexibility it affords you.